lee-lindley/github_blog/_posts/2022-04-10-hierarchical-profiler-context-switch.md

 for them.
 Once you get your feet wet, you can read the Oracle document *Database Development Guide*, Chapter 15, *Using the PL/SQL Hierarchical Profiler*.

-# Chained PIEPLINED Table Functions and Bulk Fetching
+# Chained PIEPLINED Table Functions and Bulk Fetch

-My working solution to the context switch problem used chained PIPELINED Table functions.
+My working solution used chained PIPELINED Table functions.
 Per what I perceived the documetation to be implying (without ever coming out and saying it), I implemented the function that reads the cursor from the chain (not the first entry in the chain) without any bulk collection/array processing.
 The profiler showed that function taking 3.1% of the execution time.